 For some basic tips on working with families at your next shoot, check out this guide for family photography.
 It covers much more than just prompting and also gives you some great tips for general family photography.

 Prompting for Individuals

-Prompting for individuals can be just the ticket to avoid awkwardness, and I find it one of the easiest ways to photograph people independently.
+Prompting for individuals can be just the ticket to avoiding awkwardness, and I find it one of the easiest ways to photograph people independently.
 It’s as simple as talking and asking questions while letting their true personalities come out.

 Here is an amazing guide to help you get some amazing girls’ natural images.